jonathaneunice/quoter/docs/index.rst

 of course it doesn't stop there.
 The ``sep`` parameter determines what string is placed between each list item.
 But the separator need not be uniform.
-For the common (and linguistically important) case where there are two items in list, the ``twosep`` parameter provides an alterate value.
+For the common (and linguistically important) case where there are two items in list, the ``twosep`` parameter provides an alternate value.
 The final separator can be defined via the ``lastsep`` parameter, permitting proper `Oxford commas <https://en.wikipedia.org/wiki/Serial_comma>`_, or if you prefer, a non-Oxford heathen style.
 The standard ``prefix``, ``suffix``,